What is a digital customer experience strategy?

 As well as being able to listen to your customers across multiple channels and then collate that feedback, AI can also take on some of the more time-consuming jobs faced by customer support agents.
-In call centres, for instance, post-call work can be a huge time sink.
+In call centers, for instance, post-call work can be a huge time sink.
 But the right AI-powered tool can do the heavy lifting for agents, automatically scoring the call, determining the outcome, and finding the right next step.

 Rather than replacing your human agents, AI in this setting can empower them to do better work by freeing them up to handle more pressing support tickets.
-That smarter prioritisation, in turn, will improve digital customer experiences.
+That smarter prioritization, in turn, will improve digital customer experiences.